 Some of the questions that will most likely need to be answered include the following:

 The Consumer Product Safety Commission (CPSC) advises particularly against cribs with decorative corner posts that protrude above the crib edge, which can snag clothing and pacifier cords while infants climb up the corner areas to stand.
-(The CPSC recommends NEVER tying a pacifier around a child’s neck for these reasons.)
+(The CPSC recommends NEVER tying a pacifier around a little one’s neck for these reasons.)

 To prevent your baby from getting strangled on a corner post: